roynatech2544/android_device_oneplus_N100/README.md

-Copyright (C) 2022 The LineageOS Project

-# Device Tree for OnePlus Nord N100
+# TWRP Device Tree for OnePlus Nord N100

 The OnePlus Nord N100 is a mid-range smartphone from OnePlus.
 It was announced in October 2020 and released in November 2020.